hopsoft/ellington/README.md

 ### Rules

-- The context's state may only change once per station.
+- The context's state may only transition once per station.
 - A station may be skipped depending upon the context's state.
 - A station may invoke a sub-line that operates on the same context.
 - Any station may perform a connection to another line if all stations after it are skipped.